vercel/next.js/docs/api-reference/data-fetching/getServerSideProps.md

 ### `redirect`

-The `redirect` object to allows redirecting to internal and external resources.
+The `redirect` object allows redirecting to internal and external resources.
 It should match the shape of `{ destination: string, permanent: boolean }`.
-In some rare cases, you might need to assign a custom status code for older `HTTP` Clients to properly redirect.
+In some rare cases, you might need to assign a custom status code for older `HTTP` clients to properly redirect.
 In these cases, you can use the `statusCode` property instead of the `permanent` property, but not both.

 ```js
 export async function getServerSideProps(context) {